ReqwerT/labenv/readme.md

 In this repo we will set up a test environment on a virtual machine base using three different providers.

 ## Goals:
+Our main goal is to perform some tests safely without damaging our real system.
+That's why we set up a virtual environment.
+We perform these tests on virtual machines so that operations such as disk partitioning do not harm the computer.
+We also perform all operations automatically to prevent time loss.

 ## Mission: